-IGI Required adaption (see also FSC-STD-60-004) measures are implemented to identify, avoid and mitigate significant negative social, environmental and economic impacts of management activities. has a responsibility to contribute to mitigating the resulting negative social and economic impacts on affected communities (Indicator 4.5.1).
+IGI Required adaption (see also FSC-STD-60-004) management activities.
 5.2.1 Timber harvesting levels are based on an analysis of current Best Available Information on growth and yield; inventory of the forest; mortality rates; and maintenance of ecosystem functions.
-5.2.3 Actual annual harvest levels for Standard Developers shall develop indicators to ensure that the rate of harvest for large, regionally dispersed Management Units does not allow concentrating the annual harvest in one sub-unit or any one species in a way that compromises The Organization 's ability to meet all other aspects of the standard. timber are recorded and the harvest levels for a defined period does not exceed the allowable cut determined in 5.2.2 for the same defined period.
+5.2.3 Actual annual harvest levels for timber are recorded and the harvest over a defined period does not exceed the allowable cut determined in 5.2.2 for the same defined period.
+Standard Developers shall develop indicators to ensure that the rate of harvest for large, regionally dispersed Management Units does not allow concentrating the annual harvest in one sub-unit or any one species in a way that compromises The Organization's ability to meet all other aspects of the standard.
 Standard Developers shall specify the Best Available Information that The Organization shall use for Indicators 5.2.1 and 5.2.4.
 5.2.4 For extraction of commercially harvested services and non-timber forest products under The Organization's control a sustainable harvest level is calculated and adhered to.
-Sustainable harvest levels are based on Best Available Information .
+Sustainable harvest levels are based on Best Available Information.
 5.3.1 Costs related to preventing, mitigating or compensating for negative social and environment impacts of management activities are quantified and documented in the management plan .
 Standard Developers shall develop indicators to ensure that financial planning and cost accounting is done by The Organization for the Management Unit .
 Refer to Criterion 5.5.
 5.3.2 Benefits related to positive social and environment impacts of management activities are identified and included in the management plan .
-Principle 5, Annex C, section F: Recreational Services In case the INS is designed to incorporate Ecosystem services, the Standard Developers shall develop indicators to ensure that goods and services used by The Organizations seeking to make claims for recreational services prioritize locally sourced cultural goods and services.
+Principle 5, Annex C, section F: Recreational Services.
+In case the INS is designed to incorporate Ecosystem services , the Standard Developers shall develop indicators to ensure that goods and services used by The Organizations seeking to make claims for recreational services prioritize locally sourced cultural goods and services.
 This means, for example, that artisanal crafts and locally grown food are preferred over more generic options that may also be available.
+6.1.1 Best Available Information is used to identify environmental values within, and, where potentially affected by management activities, outside of the Management Unit.
+Standard Developers shall specify the Best Available Information that The Organization shall use for Indicator 6.1.1.